UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Teoria_dos_Jogos_em_Computacao/Files/Atividades/Lista 2 - JVFD.md

 In this game how would you expect the players to behave?
 Explain your reasoning.

 > The players are not allowed to change the game.
 They play it once just as it is given above.
-You may reason from the payoff matrix or the story behind the game, but if you use the story remember that B does not observe A's move until after the game is over.
+You may reason from the payoff matrix or the story behind the game, but if you use the story remember that B does not observe $A$'s move until after the game is over.

 ## 13. Here we consider a game with three players, named 1, 2 and 3.
 To define the game we need to specify the sets of strategies available to each player; also, when each of the three players chooses a strategy, this gives a triple of strategies, and we need to specify the payoff each player receives from any possible triple of strategies played.
 Let's suppose that player 1's strategy set is $\{U, D\}$, players 2's strategy set is $\{L, R\}$ and player 3's strategy set is $\{l, r\}$